Thiriss/Inventory-Gun/README.md

 - **Communication**: Focused on writing Python code to grab data from the RFID Reader and working on controlling the data rate coming from the reader to optimize performance.

-- **Software Development**: Continued developing the user interface, making progress toward completing a functional and user-friendly interface.
+- **Software Development**: Switched from API to Laravel Job for automated data saving.
 - **Hardware Development**: Optimized the antenna design, achieving a more favorable axial ratio (AR) of 2.1, improving performance.

   <img src="https://github.com/user-attachments/assets/d66acfc5-d1e6-4ad2-a856-50bfea81a6e6" width="600" />